 Biwako Ramen House

 Biwako fashions itself as a ramen house, but I find their non-ramen Japanese dishes to be their strongest suit: the donburi, the okonomiyaki, and the takoyaki.
-The restaurant is strategically located across the street from The Japan Foundation in Budapest's District 6, inside a plain, very modest below-ground space.
+The restaurant is strategically located across the street from The Japan Foundation in Budapest's District 6, inside a plain, modest below-ground space.

-If you've come here for the ramen (€9), go for the spicy miso base, which is flavorful and not too spicy.
-Biwako serves some of the best karaage (€6) in Budapest: juicy and tender chicken thighs coated by a crispy crust.
-I also enjoyed the seafood okonomiyaki (€5), a savory pancake interspersed with squid and octopus and drizzled with paper-thin bonito flakes, and the katsudon (€8), a rice bowl topped with breaded pork and a fried egg.
+If you've come for the ramen (€9), try it with the spicy miso base, which is flavorful and not too spicy at all.
+Biwako serves some of the best karaage (€6) in Budapest: juicy and tender chicken thighs coated in a crispy crust.
+I also enjoyed the seafood okonomiyaki (€5), a savory pancake strewn with squid and octopus and paper-thin bonito flakes, and the katsudon (€8), a rice bowl topped with breaded pork and a fried egg.
 The only letdown was the stale and spongy dorayaki, a Japanese dessert made from red-bean paste.